Martha “Mattie” Branson

 By the time of her birth, her parents had long resided in Mariposa County and were a well-known and popular pioneer couple, though they had acquired their ranch (“Grasshopper Ranch”) only two years earlier and Mattie and her slightly older brother John Sevier Branson, Jr. were the only two out of the ten children to be born there.
 Mining was still the mainstay of the local economy, but workers were far less likely to be scattered in small mining camps, and were now concentrated at the outposts centered at the mouths of deep shafts.
 Extraction of gold was now an industrial process, not a means of independent living under the open sky.
 In Mattie’s formative years, the most looming example of such institutionalized mining was the Washington Mine complex.
 Grasshopper Ranch was situated on the northwestern boundary line of Washington Mine.
 Mattie would be greeted every weekday morning by the racket of its stamp mill pounding away at quartz ore.

 Mattie was so much younger than the eldest Branson children that she grew up with no memory of having shared a home with them -- and indeed, probably never did share a home with her very eldest sibling, Reuben.
-She went on to experience an existence well apart from her sisters, all of whom settled in Merced, Merced County, CA in their late teens, meaning that by the time she was entering her own teens, Mattie was the only girl of the immediate family left back in Mariposa County.
+She went on to experience an existence well apart from her sisters, all of whom settled in Merced, Merced County, CA in their late teens, meaning that by the time Mattie was entering her own teens, she was the only girl of the immediate family left back in Mariposa County.
 Her greatest sibling bond was with her brothers Thomas, Joseph, and Alvin, all of whom remained in Mariposa County even after establishing their independent lives.
 She knew many of her nieces and nephews quite well -- being almost their contemporary -- and her class sessions at Quartzburg were shared with many cousins of various degree.

 Her parents were senior citizens by the time she came of age and Mattie probably stayed right at Grasshopper Ranch helping care for them right through her twenties.
 Her social milieu therefore consisted of the young folk of the Washington Mine outpost and of Hornitos.
 Finally when she was only weeks away from her thirtieth birthday, she ended her spinsterhood.
 The wedding, conducted by Reverend J.D.
 Houck, was held in the afternoon of New Year’s Day, 1900 at Grasshopper Ranch, and followed that evening by a masked-ball reception in Hornitos.
 Mattie’s fifteen-year-old niece, Eunice Harrington, served as bridesmaid -- Eunice would herself become a bride later in 1900, shortly after turning sixteen.
 Given that the groom’s family all lived out of state, the best man was Mattie’s nephew Hugh McErlane Branson.
 Eunice and and Hugh were obvious choices.
 Eunice and her sister Elsie had often stayed at Grasshopper Ranch during their summer vacations, and therefore had spent quite a bit of time with Mattie.
 Hugh was practically a brother.
 Only three years younger than Mattie, he had been raised as a near neighbor and had stayed local and mingled with the same group of peers -- quite a contrast to John Sevier Branson, Jr. the only one of Mattie’s actual brothers who was even remotely her own age.
 John had departed with his wife and offspring in the early 1890s to dwell in the hills of Madera County.